 Your response to the advice given is entirely yours, and your information is confidential.

 Further screening and any treatments are not included in the cost.

 Should you discuss results with your family if you have an actionable gene result?

 Where you can do something to lower risk for yourself, in general terms it is usually advisable to share this knowledge with family members at an appropriate age.
 They can potentially benefit from the findings and our genetic counsellors will help with this process.

-Confidentiality is at the heart of how we have structured Genetics at 90.
+Confidentiality is at the heart of how we have structured The London Genetics Centre.

 ID: You will be required to bring your passport or driving license photo ID, to all appointments.
 We will treat your information with the strictest confidentiality.

 Where will my results and data be stored and does this entail an additional cost?